gcanti/fp-ts/docs/modules/Reader.ts.md

 ## traverseArray

-this function have the same behavior of `A.traverse(R.reader)` but it's stack safe and optimized
+this function has the same behavior of `A.traverse(R.reader)` but it's stack safe and optimized

 **Signature**